brandtkeller/AreYouAlive/README.md

 (Future - Owners can configure webhooks for sending Alerts to Chat applications)

 ### Education
 This project also serves as an introductory project for learning some Golang concepts.

+### Structure
+Structure of the project will be within compliance with [golang-standards/project-layout](https://github.com/golang-standards/project-layout)

 ## Current Thoughts
 Space to Brain Storm thoughts and ideas for execution